Dublin City University: Student body

 The composition of the student body represents every county on the island of Ireland and over seventy countries worldwide, spread across all six continents.
 The university has educated students from Australia to Brazil and Japan to Iceland.
 International students currently make up just over 15% of the full-time student body.
 The university is strongly committed to international education and internationalising its campus.
 Apart from a large number of exchanges the university also welcomes international students as part of its Study Abroad Programme and offers programmes jointly with institutions based outside Ireland and is rapidly expanding a wide range of international activities.

 Student activities

 Clubs and societies

 There are more than 140 clubs and societies representing a wide range of interests such as culture, computer games, sport, and academic interests.

 Governing Committees

 Societies and Clubs receive financial support from a proportion of capitation fees and are governed solely by student committees.
-The Society Life Committee (SLC) and The Club Life Committee (CLC) governs and drives policy and funding for societies and clubs at DCU.
+The Society Life Committee (SLC) and The Club Life Committee (CLC) govern and drive policy and funding for societies and clubs at DCU.
 Student facilities for societies are mostly based in the Student Centre, The U, which was opened in September 2018.